toferu/birdle-front/README.md

 https://birdlegame.herokuapp.com

 A single-page web application inspired by Wordle.
-Built with TypeScript and React.js, Birdle gives you eight tries to  guess eight letter bird names.
+You have eight tries to guess an eight letter word for a type of bird e.g. 'flamingo'.

 The first iteration used html forms for input as at the time I did not know about React's event handlers.
 I learned how to re-format the input to match the original Wordle more closely from this video series by The Net Ninja.
 I also borrowed the css animations from there as well:

 https://www.youtube.com/playlist?list=PL4cUxeGkcC9gXdVXVJBmHpSI7zCEcjLUX

 I'm currently developing a workaround for the grid and row components as the method used in the video series does not work in TypeScript.

+The current version only uses the database for the solution words.
+Since there's only a small pool of words that fit, you could build a simpler version without the back-end.
+The integration with a backend here is for the eventual addition of user profiles to store stats.

+I have considered adding a list of words that could be accepted and are not solutions, but for now guessing eight letter bird names seems tough enough-- so if you want to type gibberish in to try and find letters you can.

 ## Getting Started